proto17/dji_droneid/README.md

 The `.m` files in this project *should* work with Octave 5.2.0 and MATLAB

+The IQ file used in this example will not be made available publicly as it likely contains GPS information about where the drone was when the recording was taken.
+The drone used in testing is the DJI Mini 2 with no modifications.
+Recordings were taken with an Ettus B205-mini at a sampling rate of 30.72 MSPS.
+The signal of interest is in 2.4 GHz and will show up every 600 ms or so.
+It will be 10 MHz wide (15.56 MHz with guard carriers).

 List of tasks:
  - Identify ZC sequence
  - Detect ZC sequence (done)